TOFFster/externallySourcedArt/README.md

-externallySourcedArt
+Welcome to the "Externally Sourced Art" Repo
 ====================

-A repository used to store art externally sourced.
+This is a repository used to store art externally sourced art, AKA art not produced by myself.